Drknessfall/Portuguese-Natural-Language-Processing-with-Python/README.md

-# Portuguese Natural Language Processing with Python
+# [WIP] Portuguese Natural Language Processing with Python

 This reporsitoy keeps an ongoing e-book about Natural Language Processing wiih Python with a focus on Portuguese Language (mainly Portugal and Brazil varieties) .